On this page...

 Accumulation of Information

 Education is the careful process of the delivery of very particular information, the goal being to ensure the participants arrive at pre-determined conclusions.
-Without belief, of course, because we are all very scientific now.
-While the schools do their part with a lowest common denominator approach, and employing participation awards and sliding scales, we find that the most eager and willing recipients having the best memories excel in such an environment.
+Without belief, of course, because we are all very scientifically anti-certain, now.
+While the schools go out of their way to make things equitable using a lowest common denominator approach, participation awards and sliding scales, we find that the most eager and willing recipients having the best memories still excel in such an environment.

 Attending the great halls of education and demonstrating proficiency at regurgitating the facts-du-jour as they have been presented (at least long enough to pass the tests) is commonly referred to as having an education.
 One cannot be expected to flourish among men without having such an education.
 It is sold as an essential component of a successful life.